FreshXYZ/hiring-nextjs/README.md

 Sick of HackerRank or LeetCode?
-Don't worry, this homework task is designed to be closer to our daily life and as a Fresher, we do believe not only your coding skills but also your problem solving, business logic, and communication skills are equally important.
+Don't worry, this homework task is designed to be closer to our daily life as a Fresher.
+We believe that your coding skills, problem solving, business logic, and communication skills are all equally important.

 This test is designed to be finished in around 2-3 hours.
 If you have any questions/difficulties please contact us.